 Bacterial leaf spot of cilantro (Pseudomonas syringae pv coriandricola)

 The initial symptoms of bacterial leaf spot are dark, water-soaked, vein-delimited spots on leaves.
 The spots rapidly turn dark brown in color, remain angular in shape, and can be seen from both top and bottom sides of leaves.
 If disease is severe, the foliage can take on a blighted appearance when leaf spots coalesce.
 The disease progresses rapidly during wet weather.
 Cilantro crops with significant amounts of this disease will be unmarketable.
 The causal bacterium is host specific to cilantro and does not infect celery or parsley.
 The pathogen is seedborne in cilantro.
 Thus, infested seed is the primary means by which the pathogen gets into the cilantro production system.
 The bacterium can also survive many years in the soil as an opportunistic bacterium.
 If bacterial leaf spot has been a problem, rotate out of cilantro for several years.
+Use management practices that promote airflow and do not work in this crop when wet.
 For both conventional and organic cilantro, the only foliar treatment available is a copper fungicide.

 Bacillus amyloliquefaciens Strain D747 (DoubleNickel 55): 0.25 to 3.0 lb/A; PHI 0d, REI 4, Group 44.